knbknb/dev-ubuntu/README.md

 # ubuntu1804-4dev

 An Ubuntu 18.04 64-bit Vagrant box with desktop enabled and some development tools.
 It is based on the official base box [bento/ubuntu-18.04](https://app.vagrantup.com/bento/boxes/ubuntu-18.04).
+This represents  6 GB version of the Ubuntu Desktop version.

 For a customization see my repo [my-ubuntu1804-4dev](https://github.com/knbknb/my-ubuntu1804-4dev/)